- Aaron Hackworth

 Presentation

-Etsuo Doi Etsuo Doi is a partner in Orrick Tokyo Law Offices, the gaikokuho joint enterprise of Orrick, Herrington & Sutcliffe LLP.
+Etsuo Doi (Attorney-at-law, JP) Etsuo Doi is a partner in Orrick Tokyo Law Offices, the gaikokuho joint enterprise of Orrick, Herrington & Sutcliffe LLP.
 He is a member of the firm's Corporate Department.
 He represents both Japanese-based, and international companies in matters relating to cross-border transactions, intellectual property, e-commerce, joint ventures, licensing, and general corporate work.
 He also has extensive experience in foreign inbound and outbound investments.

 Before joining Orrick, Mr. Doi was corporate counsel at eBay Inc. and Chief Legal Counsel at eBay Japan KK.
 Previously, he was associated with Matsuo & Kosugi and Morrison & Foerster LLP.